faithvoid/OpenArenaNX/README.md

 - Diagnose sleep issue.
 - Implement Switch-specific menu settings in both main menu and pause screens.
 - Implement splitscreen multiplayer (probably via switching to the Spearmint engine which requires a renderer/controller code overhaul at minimum, current broken code can be found in the spearmint branch.)
+- Release a dedicated server .nro (for no practical reason other than completion + saying I did.)

 ## **Credits**
 - ioquake3 team (engine)